xiGUAwanOU/tech-note/database-systems/mongodb/aggregation-in-queries.md

   2. `$group`: groups the results according to the conditions defined;
   3. `$project`: filters specified fields out of the results.

-Besides the 3 commands mentioned above:
+Besides the 3 commands mentioned above, there are other useful commands:
   * `$match`: filters the documents to pass only the documents that match the specified condition(s)

 ```javascript